Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The informed clues are reasonably specific to episodic narratives and character development over time, which are strong aspects of TV shows.
-They avoid using the answer word directly and offer distinct angles.
+Both samples are specific to TV Shows, referencing recurring characters, serialized storylines, episodic structures, and narrative arcs.
+They avoid using the answer word and provide distinct characteristics.

 ✅ Strengths:
 - Generally specific and relate to correct answer